-Low vitamin D levels have always been associated with the risk of breast, colon, prostate cancer as well as heart diseases, tuberculosis, and influenza.
+Low vitamin D levels have always been associated with the risk of breast, colon, and prostate cancer as well as heart diseases, tuberculosis, and influenza.
 In fact, recent studies have found a relationship between Vitamin D deficiency and hypothyroidism.
 Therefore, it’s a significant element required to maintain the overall bodily functions such as cell differentiation, immune function, and inflammatory response.

 Use Essential Oils

 It’s important to eliminate toxins from the system in order to balance the hormones naturally.
-A better way to do that is by adding essential oils such as shea butter, olive oil, coconut oil that are rich in monounsaturated fat.
+A better way to do that is by adding essential oils such as shea butter, olive oil, and coconut oil that are rich in monounsaturated fat.
 These essential oils not only keep the hormones balanced but also works as a natural remedy that provides emotional balance as well.